Churchover, Holy Trinity, Warwickshire - Ringing Not Permitted

 The tuning of the ring shows them to be approximately the front 4 of a ring of 5.
 All the bells retain their canons and are untuned.
 A chiming apparatus was installed in 1948 by W.E.
 Burnell of Rugby, who supplied similar systems to several churches in the area.

-Due to the serious wear on the soundbows the advice is not to allow ringing until quarter turning, removal of cast in crown staples and replacement bearings have been fitted.
+Due to the serious wear on the soundbow of the tenor the advice is not to allow ringing of this bell until quarter turning, removal of the cast in crown staple and replacement bearings have been fitted.
 The PCC have decided that they will not allow ringing on the front 3 either.

 Details Of The Bells